JoaoLopesF/Esp-Mobile-Apps-Esp32/README.md

 ## Schematics

-Need to standby or battery powered device)
+Need to standby or battery powered device.

 Note: this is disabled by default
 If your project need this, please: